A Square Is A Parallelogram

 2. Apply the property of a rectangle: Since a square is a rectangle (four right angles), we know from rectangular properties that opposite sides are parallel.
 Specifically, in rectangle ABCD, AB ∥ CD and AD ∥ BC.
 This step alone is sufficient for the proof, as it directly satisfies the parallelogram's definition.

 3. Alternative proof via the rhombus property: We could also start from the rhombus definition.
 In rhombus ABCD (all sides equal), the diagonals are perpendicular bisectors of each other.
 This symmetry forces the opposite sides to be parallel.
-However, the rectangle-based proof is more direct.
+Still, the rectangle-based proof is more direct.

 4. Conclusion: Because quadrilateral ABCD has both pairs of opposite sides parallel (AB ∥ CD and AD ∥ BC), it meets the necessary and sufficient condition to be classified as a parallelogram.